The 2018 application is now closed.

 Selection Process and Criteria

-The selection process for these awards is rigorous and highly competitive with approximately 75 scholarships awarded each year out of hundreds of applicants.
-A review panel of distinguished university faculty and admissions professionals judge the applicants using criteria including:
+The selection process for these awards is rigorous and highly competitive with approximately 45 scholarships awarded each year out of thousands of applicants.
+A review panel of distinguished university admissions professionals and faculty judge the applicants using criteria including:

 Achievement and academic ability